List of Trailer Park Boys episodes: Trailer Park Boys: Out of the Park: Europe (2016)

-Set the Between the Events of Seasons 10 and 11, this mini-series was released on Netflix.
+Set in-between the events of Seasons 10 and 11, this mini-series was released on Netflix.
 Official description: "The Trailer Park Boys are thrilled to get a free trip to Europe, until they arrive and learn about their corporate sponsor's unusual requirements."

 Trailer Park Boys: Out of the Park: USA (2017)

 This mini-series was released on Netflix between Seasons 11 and 12.
 Official description: "The boys are back on the loose as Bubbles, Julian and Ricky head south of the Canadian border for some outrageous American adventures."